puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

 ```
 Verification
 ========
-1. (Windows) Switch to the **winagent1** tab.
-Run the following command to see your nginx backup folder: `Get-ChildItem -Path C:\backups\`.
-Change directory into the time-stamped backup folder the `access` and `error` logs have been backed up successfully.
+1. **Windows:** Switch to the **winagent1** tab.
+Run `Get-ChildItem -Path C:\backups\` to see your `nginx` backup folder.
+Go to the timestamped backup folder the `access` and `error` logs have been backed up successfully.
-2. To see the nginx service stopped and started, type `eventvwr` at the command line and enter.
+2. To verify that the nginx service stopped and started, type `eventvwr` at the command line and enter.
+This command opens the Event Viewer.
-3. This will open the Event Viewer application.
-In the left-hand pane, click **Windows Logs**, then **Application**.
+3. In the left-hand pane of the Event Viewer, click **Windows Logs** > **Application**.
 In the **Source** column, look for entries that have `nssm` value (nginx service).
 Verify that the service has been stopped and started.
-4. (Linux) Switch to the **nixagent1** tab.
-To verify that a successful backup has been made, run the following command `ls /var/backup`, where you will see a timestamped folder.
-To verify the logs have been backed up successfully, change directories into the timestamped folder and `cat` either the `error` or the `access` log.
+4. **Linux:** Switch to the **nixagent1** tab.
+Run `ls /var/backup` and notice the timestamped folder.
+To verify the logs were backed up successfully, go into the timestamped folder and `cat` either the `error` or the `access` log.
-5. To verify that the nginx service was stopped and started, run the following command: `systemctl show nginx`.
+5. To verify that the nginx service was stopped and started, run `systemctl show nginx`.
 In the output, look for the value `ExecStartPre=`.
-This will show the service successfully stopped and restarted.
+This indicates that the service successfully stopped and restarted.

 🎈 **Congratulations!** You built a Puppet plan!
 If you want to, you can spend some time exploring this environment.